TediusTimmy/AntGame/README.md

 * double FreeAgents () # Returns the count of BLUEs or GREENs on the current location that can be Tasked.
 GREENs get a BLUE count and vice-versa.
 * array GetInfo () # Returns an array of everything the cell has been Informed about since the last update.
 * string GetName() # Returns the name of the State that is currently being processed.
 * double Grab () # Schedule a Grab command.
-Returns one if there is something to grab, zero otherwise.
-Throws an error if RED.
+Returns one if there is something to grab, throws an error otherwise.
 * array Inform (value) # Returns one.
 Passes a piece of data to every active thing in the current location.
 Inform is a command.
 * double Inject (array) # Returns one.
 Argument should be an array of string.
 Insert a new queue as the second on the stack and add these States to it in their array order.
 * double Inject (string) # Returns one.
 Insert a new queue as the second on the stack and add this State to it.